 Select an article from the list to open the review editor.
 The review editor in Pageloop has two main areas:

-The sidebar header shows the total number of updates and a counter of how many you have accepted so far (for example, "0/6" means zero out of six changes have been accepted).
+The sidebar shows the total number of updates and a counter of how many you have accepted so far (for example, "0/6" means zero out of six changes have been accepted).

 Understanding Change Types and Colors